kamiben/KeeperChallenge/readme.md

-KeeperChallenge is a small ruby application to manage a contest between friends.
+KeeperChallenge is a small sinatra application to manage a sport contest between friends.

-It will allow :
+It allows :
 - adding a player
 - adding an activity for a player
+- adding a type of activity
 - compute the score for each player in the system
-- save and load from disk
+- edit and delete a player, activity
-- erase all data

-To install :
-  gem install KeeperChallenge

-To use :
-  KeeperChallenge

-The application is console based for now.
+- display a scoreboard